The process and journey of yoga is not always easy though, and it always helps to have someone to walk the path with.

 - Get inspired by reading people’s personal stories of transformation

-- Read Kara–Leah’s popular column Musings from the Mat as she makes sense of every day householder life through the lens of a yogi
+- Read Kara–Leah’s popular column Musings from the Mat as she makes sense of everyday life through a yogic lens.

-- Sign up for the Monthly Digest to get all the best articles and goodness from The Yoga Lunchbox in a monthly newsletter.
+- Sign up for the YLB Digest to get all the best articles and goodness from The Yoga Lunchbox in a regular newsletter.

 - Watch video interviews with fantastic, interesting, and inspiring Yogis.